Morgan Stanley

 April 15, 2026 is the next check-in.
 After a 10% beat, you want to see whether the strength still looks broad across segments.

-wealth management keeping the lead
+Wealth management keeping the lead

 wealth management grew 11% versus 8% for institutional securities. if that spread holds, the earnings profile gets less cyclical and the premium case stays alive.

-whether the settlements stay isolated
+Whether the settlements stay isolated

 $748M of combined settlement costs is the known number. what matters next is whether that number stops growing.